hashicorp/terraform-provider-nomad/website/docs/index.html.markdown

 managing the tokens and ensuring that the correct token is used for a particular job.

-One approach is to provider aliases, creating a Nomad Provider for each Vault token:
+One approach is to use provider aliases, creating a Nomad Provider for each Vault token:
 ```hcl
 provider "nomad" {
   alias = "a"